-Phones and computers are a huge part of our daily life and are becoming a common target for fraud.
-Have you ever been browsing online or shopping when, suddenly, you get a pop-up claiming that your device was hacked?
+Phones and computers are a huge part of our daily life and have become a common target for fraud.
+Have you been browsing online or shopping when, all of a sudden, you get a pop-up claiming that your device was hacked?
 Has someone ever called you from a well-known company saying they found a problem with your computer?
 These may have been part of what is called a “Tech Support Scam”.

 Who should be on the lookout for Tech Support Scams?

 There is a stereotype out there that these scams focus on the elderly, but in truth anyone with a computer can be targeted.
 Everyone needs to be familiar with what these look like in order to protect themselves.

 So how do these scams usually play out?